United States airdate: March 22, 2002

 - Overly Long Scream: Plankton as he hurtles through a dimensional portal.
 He pauses to take a sip of soda before resuming the scream.

 - Pyrrhic Victory: What Plankton found his new life in the alternate universe to be.
 Turns out being a wealthy owner of a prosperous restaurant with great publicity is not worth all the trouble to maintain it.
+Especially when you have to put up with employees like SpongeBob and Squidward, a daughter like Pearl and annoying customers.

 - Restaurant-Owning Episode: For Plankton, as in a restaurant that actually attracts customers.